"*" indicates required fields

 Although it’s possible to carry out conveyancing yourself, most people hire a solicitor or conveyancer to do it for them.
 Either way it’s an essential part of every housing transaction and you will need to pay disbursements.
 Equally, if you sell your house at auction you will still need to arrange for conveyancing to take place and cover its costs.

 One of the only ways to avoid paying disbursements is to sell your property to a home buying company like us.
 We instruct independent solicitors and cover all their costs, including disbursements.
-What’s more you won’t have to pay estate agency fees if you work with us.
+What’s more, selling your home is free with us, we don’t charge comission like traditional estate agents.

 The administration charges associated with selling a home are normally much less than for buying one.
 They usually cover three areas: